Shutdown Maintenance (Turnaround Maintenance)

 Benefits of Shutdown Maintenance

-Shutdown Maintenance is focussed on improving plant operations and efficiency.
+Shutdown Maintenance is focused on improving plant operations and efficiency.
 Benefits of planned shutdown maintenance include

 - Downtime Reduction: When executed effectively, Shutdown Maintenance can improve the availability and uptime of individual equipment, thereby increasing the overall plant availability, throughput and Overall Equipment Effectiveness (OEE).

 - Increase in Reliability: Shutdown maintenance has a strong emphasis on improving equipment efficiency and plant performance.
-Avoidance of plant outage and equipment failures improves the equipment reliability and plant reliability.
+Avoidance of plant outages and equipment failures improves equipment reliability and plant reliability.

-- People Productivity: Productivity of production and maintenance team increases, since they are spending less time on plant outage and equipment failures and more time on productive activities.
+- People Productivity: Productivity of the production and maintenance team increases, since they are spending less time on plant outages and equipment failures and more time on productive activities.
 Increased productivity improves the business goals and generates more output per employee

 - Safety and Sustainability of Operations: Since the plant has better equipment and performance, it provides a safe workplace for people.
-Efficiency improvements reduces waste and effluents, thereby promoting safe environment and sustainability of operations.
+Efficiency improvements reduce waste and effluents, thereby promoting a safe environment and sustainability of operations.

 Shutdown Maintenance Procedure

-Shutdown of a plant is costly.
+The shutdown of a plant is costly.
 Each day of plant outage impacts production and results in revenue loss.
-Shutdown maintenance cycle has to be short, focussed and efficient to bring out the planned operational efficiencies.
-A shutdown maintenance requires extensive preparatory work, budgetary approvals, project planning and execution, delivery of multiple sub-projects in a coordinated way, managing people, process and systems, progress monitoring and course corrections and close out.
+The shutdown maintenance cycle has to be short, focused and efficient to bring out the planned operational efficiencies.
+Shutdown maintenance requires extensive preparatory work, budgetary approvals, project planning and execution, delivery of multiple sub-projects in a coordinated way, managing people, process and systems, progress monitoring and course corrections and closeout.

-Regular preventive maintenance or breakdown maintenance involves work order execution for one equipment at time or at best a few equipment.
-And the duration of work order for such preventive or breakdown maintenance will be not more than a few days.
-A shutdown maintenance is a lot similar to a project or program, wherein many work orders and maintenance activities needs to be executed simultaneously or in a specified sequence with clear dependencies on each other.
-Thus shutdown maintenance is lot more complex than a regular breakdown maintenance or preventive maintenance activities
+Regular preventive maintenance or breakdown maintenance involves work order execution for one piece of equipment at a time or at best a few pieces of equipment.
+And the duration of the work order for such preventive or breakdown maintenance will be no more than a few days.
+Shutdown maintenance is a lot similar to a project or program, wherein many work orders and maintenance activities need to be executed simultaneously or in a specified sequence with clear dependencies on each other.
+Thus shutdown maintenance is a lot more complex than regular breakdown maintenance or preventive maintenance activities

 Efficient Shutdown Maintenance involves the following five phases